 The beginning determines the end and what you expect is what you will get from your students.
 Young students are capable of a very high level of performance and professionalism if they are explicitly taught how to demonstrate these characteristics.
 A high level of expectations must be consistently tied to developing a process, grit, and work ethic.
 Not only must every student (and the teacher) believe they can achieve a high level of success, but they must understand and believe that they can also work hard enough to make it happen when something is new or tricky.

 Explain and show students how you expect every classroom routine to be executed.
 Model the correct way to perform even the most mundane tasks; opening cases, how to hold the instrument when carrying it, resting position for instruments while playing, etc. Have students demonstrate the correct way to perform routines until they are performed without reminders.
-When they slip or forget, go back to square one.
+Then, when they slip or forget, go back to square one.

-3. Playing Position, Hand Positions and Embouchure
+3. Playing Position, Hand Positions, and Embouchure

 Modeling and playing along with students every day provides them with an exemplary model and builds their concept of skill and tone.
 When students become fatigued or resistant, explain the analogy of a sports trainer or coach.
 A trainer will push an athlete to do more work and reps than they would do alone.
-A coach will repeat a drill or skill until it is part of muscle memory and a skill set.
+A coach will repeat a drill or skill until it is part of muscle memory and skill set.
 You are their coach and trainer.
 Most young students have been on an athletic team and will understand this immediately.

 4. Music Reading

-After spending several hours of instruction using a screen for their music we begin to use music books on their stands and we refer back and forth between the two sources.
-If students are having difficulty with the material we will direct them to look at the screen to review the note types, names, fingerings, etc. and will play several times before they return to looking at their books or music.
+After spending several hours of instruction using a screen for their music, we begin to use music books on their stands, and we refer back and forth between the two sources.
+If students are having difficulty with the material, we will direct them to look at the screen to review the note types, names, fingerings, etc., and will play several times before they return to looking at their books or music.

 5. Quality Literature